Dalkeith: Prehistory and archaeology

-During the construction of the Dalkeith Northern Bypass in 1994-95 and 2006-08 (final construction was delayed for over a decade) archaeologists, working for CFA Archaeology, under covered many archaeological features and information on the prehistory and history of the area.
+During the construction of the Dalkeith Northern Bypass in 1994-95 and 2006-08 (final construction was delayed for over a decade) archaeologists, working for CFA Archaeology, uncovered many archaeological features and information on the prehistory and history of the area.
 Their findings included two ring-groove structures, two pit alignments, a Roman temporary camp, a post-medieval building, an 18th-century designed landscape, and two industrial sites with a brick and tile works and a coal pit engine house.
-Given the wide area covered they were able to surmise the general settlement patterns of Dalkeith over the centuries - settlement and land use was concentrated on the sands and gravels of the river terraces and only a bit of human occupation on the compacted clays that are found throughout the area.
-Also, that people had been living in the Dalkeith area since the Neolithic.
+Given the wide area covered they were able to surmise the general settlement patterns of Dalkeith over the centuries.
+Settlement and land use was concentrated on the sands and gravels of the river terraces and only a bit of human occupation on the compacted clays that are found throughout the area.
+They also determined that people had been living in the Dalkeith area since the Neolithic.

 History

 One of the earliest historical references to Dalkeith is found in the Chronicles of Jean Froissart, who stayed at Dalkeith Castle for fifteen days.
 He writes of the Battle of Otterburn and the death of James Douglas, 2nd Earl of Douglas: "I, author of this book, in my youth had ridden nigh over all the realm of Scotland, and I was then fifteen days in the house of earl William Douglas, father to the same earl James, of whom I spake of now, in a castle of five leagues from Edinburgh which is called in the country Dalkeith.
 The same time I saw there this earl James, a fair young child, and a sister of his called the lady Blanche."

 In 1650, Oliver Cromwell's army came to Dalkeith.
 His officer General George Monck was Commander in Scotland, and the government of the country was based out of Dalkeith Castle.

 In 1831, Dalkeith was linked to Edinburgh by the Edinburgh and Dalkeith Railway, which transported coal, minerals, and agricultural produce.
 Two decades later, in 1853, a Corn Exchange, at the time the largest indoor grain market in Scotland, was built.

+The population in 1841 was 4,831 inhabitants.

 In 1879, Dalkeith was where William Ewart Gladstone started his campaign for British Prime Minister, which became known as the "Midlothian campaign".